 9 October - 31 December

-This unique exhibition showcases a project to record people who grew up with Guernesiais, the native language of Guernsey.
+This unique exhibition showcases a project to record people who grew up with Guernesiais, the ancestral language of Guernsey.

-Over one hundred people have taken part in Voice-Vouaïe - a partnership project between Guernsey Museums and photographer Aaron Yeandle - and in association with Yan Marquis.
+One hundred and five people have taken part in Voice-Vouaïe - a partnership project between Guernsey Museums and photographer Aaron Yeandle - and in association with Yan Marquis.
 The project began in November 2018 with the aim to engage with a hundred people by 2020.
-The bilingual title was chosen to reflect the subject matter of the project; 'vouaïe' translates as 'voice' in Guernesiais.
-Guernesiais (JEHR-nehz-yay) is the language of Guernsey, a variety of Norman French and a cousin of standard French.
+The bilingual title was chosen to reflect the subject matter of the project; 'vouaïe' translates as 'voice' in Guernsey's language.
+Guernesiais (JEHR-nehz-yay) is a variety of Norman French and a cousin of standard French.

 The criteria for someone having taking part in the project is that they grew up in an environment where Guernesiais was spoken.
 Some participants still speak the language daily, others hardly at all and others are rediscovering - or 'remembering' - it.